mvartani76/DGMD-E-27-Spring2016-P2/README.md

 The comments and code for Assignment 1 are located in GitHub here: https://github.com/mvartani76/DGMD-E-27-Spring2016-P1<br>

 ## Variables
---The variables are defined in the following partial files:--<br>
+The variables are defined in the following partial files:<br>
 **_variables.scss** - This variable file contains the generic variables used throughout many different source files.<br>
 **_form_variables.scss** - This variable file contains the form specific variables used in **formstyle.scss**.<br>
 **_weather_variables.scss** - This variable file contains the weather widget specific variables used in **weather-style.scss**.<br>